Our Vision – Love to learn and achieve with confidence, creativity and kindness.

 Our Christian values – Peace, Independence, Respect and Responsibility

 One of the major strengths of the school is its caring ethos.
 We aim to provide a great community in which to learn, work and participate.
 Each child is valued as an individual and success is celebrated.
-The School Council, made up of pupils from each class, discusses and helps resolve issues important to the children.
+Democratic Circle Time, involving all pupils in school, in their house groups, is where children can discuss and help resolve issues important to them.

 We guide all children to:

 - Develop the skills and confidence to become caring reflective citizens

 - Become motivated and inspired to take their own learning forward with excitement and enthusiasm to meet their full potential

 - Treat others as they would be treated